Dean177/pool-ladder/README.md

 ### Zero to hero ###
  - (Optional) Install [NVM](https://github.com/creationix/nvm) to manage Node versions
  - Install [Node](https://nodejs.org/) version *0.10.35* This is currently the only version which the 'Jest' test runner supports.
- - `npm install gulp-cli bower --save`
+ - `npm install gulp-cli bower -g --save`
  - Install [SBT](http://www.scala-sbt.org/download.html) and ensure it is added to your PATH
  - `sbt run`